-Budget & Property Tax Levy
+Budget & Levy Lid Lift

 No individual or singular decision caused this issue.
 And no singular action can fix the situation.
 It didn’t happen in a single year, and it will take several years to fix.
 Public input is critical to determining the way ahead.
 See our set of Frequently Asked Questions below.
+Please check this site for regular updates.

-Council Review of Levy Lid Lift
+Levy Lid Lift

-The City Council is considering putting on the fall ballot a $14.5 million levy lid lift -- a property tax levy for Police, Parks, Planning, Streets and Sidewalks.
-In addition, this spring, the council has discussed $5 million in non-property tax revenue sources.
-See presentation here.
+At its July 8 meeting, the City Council voted to place on the fall ballot a $14.5 million measure -- a property tax levy for Police, Parks, Planning, Streets and Sidewalks.
+The council has approved pro/con committees, charged with writing statements for the voters' pamphlet.

 Community Workshops